 - Experiencing the symptoms of COVID-19 or self-quarantining per a health care provider’s recommendation

-- Caring for an individual who is in isolation or quarantine as recommended by a health care provider
+- Caring for an individual who’s in isolation or quarantine as recommended by a health care provider

-- Being unable to work because their child’s school or place of care closes as a result of COVID-19
+- Unable to work because their child’s school or place of care closes as a result of COVID-19

-- Experiencing a substantially similar condition to COVID-19, which the Secretary of Health and Human Service specifies
+- Experiencing a substantially similar condition to COVID-19, which the Secretary of Health and Human Services specifies

-Employees can elect to use other forms of paid time off (i.e. vacation or personal time) during the first 10 days of their emergency leave.
-The rate of pay for the remaining ten weeks of leave is two-thirds the regular rate of an employee’s pay, up to $200 per day and $10,000 total.
+Employees can elect to use other forms of paid time off (i.e. vacation or personal time) during the first 10 days (2 weeks) of their emergency leave.
+The rate of pay for the remaining 10 weeks of leave is two-thirds the regular rate of an employee’s pay, up to $200 per day and $10,000 total.

 Any employee who has been employed for at least 30 days can qualify for this extended leave.
-However, certain employers may choose to exempt individuals such as health care providers or emergency responders.
-And, employers with 50 or fewer employees also are exempt from providing extended leave if it jeopardizes the viability of their business.
-At this time, there’s no clear definition of what viability means.
+However, certain employers may choose not to provide paid sick leave and family leave to employees who are health care providers or emergency responders.
+Employers with 50 or fewer employees are exempt from providing expanded leave if it jeopardizes the viability of their business.

-It’s possible for an employee to use both types of leave – paid sick leave and the expanded FMLA.
-In that case, they would receive a maximum of 12 weeks of paid leave.
+It’s possible for an employee to use both types of leave – paid sick leave and the expanded family and medical leave.
+If they do, they would receive a maximum of 12 weeks of paid leave.

-How to report coronavirus paid sick leave and family leave
+How to report paid sick leave and family leave

-The IRS is requiring employers to report the qualified sick and family leave payments made to employees in box 14 of Form W-2 or in a separate statement.
+The IRS requires employers to report the qualified sick and family leave payments made to employees in box 14 of Form W-2 or in a separate statement.
 Employers must separately state: